reaper47/recipya-rs/README.md

 ## Sponsors

-I am grateful for any support that helps me continue to develop this project and to host it reliably.
-Your sponsorship will help me pay for the SendGrid Essentials plan to increase the number of emails that can be sent.
-The free plan currently used allows sending up to 100 emails per day.
+I am grateful for any support that motivates me to continue developing this project and to host it reliably.

 You can sponsor me on
 [GitHub Sponsors](https://github.com/sponsors/reaper47) or